 SX-70 Souvenirs (1980s)

-In the late 1970s, I bought a Polaroid 1000 ‘OneStep’ camera, attracted by its reputation as the simplest camera in the world.
+In September 1979, I bought a Polaroid 1000 ‘OneStep’ camera, attracted by its reputation as the simplest camera in the world.

 I wanted to see whether it was possible to make good pictures with this technology.
 (I did discover that one got through an awful lot of SX-70 film finding out.)